saheedfaniran/Golang-app-deployment/README.md

 - Monitor and log your Jenkins pipeline for troubleshooting and improvement.
 - Refer to the project's documentation for known issues and troubleshooting tips.

-For questions or support, contact [Your Name or Contact Information].
+For questions or support, contact me on LinkedIn via [faniransaheed]

 Happy Deploying!